With Regret, ARCA’s 15th Anniversary Concert has been postponed to 2022.

 Songs from the Heart

-The eclectic program for this 15th Anniversary Birthday Concert has been created to present many of the genres enjoyed by ARCA audiences since its inception – from opera arias and scenes to musical theatre duos — and chamber music with voice, violin and piano to solo piano works.
+The eclectic and festive program for this 15th Anniversary Birthday Concert has been created to present many of the genres enjoyed by ARCA audiences since its inception – from opera arias and scenes to musical theatre and pop songs — and chamber music with voice, violin and piano to solo piano works.

-At intermission, the audience will be invited to enjoy a champagne toast before the musical theatre through-performed second half of the concert, including Bernstein, Gershwin, Claude-Michel Schönberg and Harold Arlen.
-At the conclusion of the concert, birthday cake and coffee will be served at the back of Lincoln Hall.
+At intermission, the audience will be invited to enjoy a champagne (or other bubbly) toast and at the conclusion of the concert, birthday cake and coffee will be served at the back of Lincoln Hall.

 The Founding of Allegheny RiverStone Center for the Arts